 Organization and how to use this book

-Part III: New Roles Needed.
-Some roles above the team level are also needed.
+Part VI: New Roles Needed Some roles above the team level are also needed.
 I’ll present them here.

-Part IV: Agreements We Make With Each Other: The Guardrails.
-The guardrails are agreements made across the team on how to work together.
+Part VII: Agreements We Make With Each Other: The Guardrails The guardrails are agreements made across the team on how to work together.

-Part VI: Topics In depth – Value Stream Wide.
-These are topics that run across the entire value stream and are presented to deepen what was presented in the first two parts.
-They are presented in a separate section to allow for quicker coverage of FLEX in parts I and II.
+Part VIII: Topics In Depth – Value Stream Wide These are topics that run across the entire value stream and are presented to deepen what was presented in the first two parts.
+They are presented in a separate section to allow for quicker coverage of FLEX in the earlier parts.

-Part VII: Topics In depth – Practices.
-These are practices that are useful and are presented to deepen what was presented in the first two parts.
-They are presented in a separate section to allow for quicker coverage of FLEX in parts I and II.
+Part IX: Topics in Depth – Practices These are practices that are useful and are presented to deepen what was presented in the first two parts.
+They are presented in a separate section to allow for quicker coverage of FLEX in earlier parts of the book.

-Part VIII: Topics In depth – Teaching and Adoption.
-These are topics that relate to both internally teaching concepts and about how to adopt new methods.
+Part X: Topics in Depth – Teaching and Adoption These are topics that relate to both internally teaching concepts and about how to adopt new methods.
 They are presented to deepen what was presented in the first two parts.
-They are presented in a separate section to allow for quicker coverage of FLEX in parts I and II.
+They are presented in a separate section to allow for quicker coverage of FLEX in earlier parts of the book.